PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 Don’t forget that you can help us by [writing tests or Page Objects through Pull Requests](https://devdocs.prestashop.com/1.7/testing/how-to-create-your-own-web-acceptance-tests/#creating-a-web-acceptance-test)!

 Addendum: the team behind Puppeteer recently revealed their new project: [PlayWright](https://github.com/microsoft/playwright).
 Based on their work on Puppeteer, it’s also a Node library but able to communicate with Chromium, Firefox, and Edge.
-As soon as they release a stable version, we’ll look seriously into it, since testing all major browsers would be a nice addition.
+As soon as they release a stable version, we’ll look seriously into it, as testing all major browsers would be a nice addition.

 ## TL;DR